 Exodus also serves as an internship site for Master’s-level counseling and art therapy students.

 Exodus also considers the mental wellness of the caregivers who work with refugee clients.
 We seek to promote self-care among providers and to reduce the incidence of emotional burnout sometimes referred to as “compassion fatigue” or “secondary traumatization.”
-Exodus Mental Wellness staff members are available to area professionals who are interested in receiving education on self and client care.
+We provide resources and trainings to community partners on best practices in providing the refugee community with mental health services.
+Those interested can fill out our “Request a Speaker” form.